Woman injured in police shooting says cops let boyfriend die

 Three days ago, Williams told protesters in a telephone call from her hospital bed that she would continue to fight for justice on Stinnette’s behalf.
 “He didn’t deserve it, and they waited for him to die,” she said Saturday on a call that a crowd of protesters heard after her mother put a megaphone to her cellphone.

-“I won’t sleep until Marcellis gets justice…” she said.
-“And my son don’t have a father no more, but I’m fighting for him, and I’m in this hospital and I’m trying to be strong.”

-The press briefing organized by her attorney, Benjamin Crump, comes exactly one week after the shooting.
+The press briefing organized by Crump and Romanucci, comes exactly one week after the shooting.
 Police have said the vehicle driven by Williams, with Stinnette in the passenger’s seat, fled a traffic stop conducted by a white officer.
 They said that a short time later, another officer, who is Hispanic, approached the vehicle, he opened fire out of fear for his own safety when the vehicle moved in reverse toward him.
 No weapon was found in the vehicle.

 On Friday, the police department fired the officer who shot Williams and Stinnette.
 Waukegan Mayor Sam Cunningham said last week that dashcam and bodycam videos of the shooting would be made public after relatives of the shooting victims have watched it.